A plethystic chain rule: An application

-i.e.\ we first remove the first row from $\alpha$, remove the hook centred in $(i,j)$ from $\underline\alpha$, and finally we add back the first row.
-Finally, if $F$ is any expression in Schur functions $\Schur_\alpha$, then we denote by $\underline{F}$ and $\hat{F}^N$, respectively, the corresponding expressions in $\Schur_{\underline\alpha}$ and $\Schur_{\hat\alpha^N}$.
+i.e.\ we first remove the first row from $\lambda$, remove the hook centred in $(i,j)$ from $\underline\lambda$, and finally we add back the first row.
+Finally, if $F$ is any expression in Schur functions $\Schur_\lambda$, then we denote by $\underline{F}$ and $\hat{F}^N$, respectively, the corresponding expressions in $\Schur_{\underline\lambda}$ and $\Schur_{\hat\lambda^N}$.

 Let us go back to the proof.
-By the discussion above and \Cref{prop:geometric interpretation of D}, we have
+By the discussion above and Proposition \ref{prop:geometric interpretation of D}, we have

-By hypothesis we have that $ \D_s(h)_{d-k+1}=0$, which translates in $\D_s(\underline{h})=0$.
-On the other hand, by \Cref{thm:quasi isometria s} we know that $\D_s$ is injective on homogeneous components of positive degree.
+By hypothesis we have that $ \D(h)_{d-k+1}=0$, which translates to $\D(\underline{h})=0$.
+On the other hand, by Theorem \ref{thm:quasi isometria} we know that $\D$ is injective on homogeneous components of positive degree.
 Since $k\geq2$ by assumption, we must have $\underline{h}=0$, which implies $h=0$, thus proving the claim.